bbc/newslabs-newsQuery/README.md

 });
 ```

-The response from getConceptOccurrencesOverTime() is an array of objects with 'date' and 'value' keys.
-This is particularly useful if you want to pass the array directly to something like D3 to graph the results.
+The response from getConceptOccurrencesOverTime() is an array of objects with 'date' and 'value' keys, in order of oldest to most recent.

 ``` javascript
 [ { date: '2014-05-24', value: 5 },